-Miechów Travel and Tourist Guide – a travel and tourist guide to Miechów, a place in southern Poland in the province of Małopolska.
+Miechów Travel Guide – a travel and tourist guide to Miechów, a place in southern Poland in the province of Małopolska.
 The Municipality and town of Miechów are located in the Miechowska Uplands about 34 km (about 21 miles) north of the regional capital of Krakow on the national road No.7, in the region of Lesser Poland Voivodeship.

 Miechów acquired it’s town status in 1290 and has a population of about 11,700.